How to Plan a Two-Week Southern U.S.A. Road Trip

 Another four hours of driving time get you to Asheville, one of my favorite cities in the country.
 While it may not feel as southern as some of the others, that’s why it’s a primo spot for tourism in the region.
 It’s quirky and hipster and such a good time.

-Hang around in Asheville for the most efficient stay.
-I’d personally recommend the Clarion Inn Biltmore Village if you want easy access to the Biltmore or the Four Points by Sheraton Asheville Downtown.
+I’d personally recommend the Clarion Inn Biltmore Village for easy access to the Biltmore or the Four Points by Sheraton Asheville Downtown.
 The latter offers walkability for Asheville’s downtown.
-I’ve done both, and had great stays!
+I’ve done both, and had great stays.

 Use the map below for even more options: